6ixBit/Tutor-Group-Marker/README.md

 # Tutor-Group-Marker
-An app used to grade students in groups
+An app used to grade students in groups (Work in progress)

 CSS Theme Used : https://bootswatch.com/superhero/